Skip to content

 How To Use Social Media To Market Your Novel

-I love these tips … I think they’re useful to ALL writers, not just authors!
-As I’ve said many, many times on this blog – social media is great, because it lets us get our voices heard … but it’s also TERRIBLE!!
+How To Use Social Media RIGHT I love these tips … I think they’re useful to ALL writers, not just authors!
+As I’ve said many, many times on this blog: social media is great, because it lets us get our voices heard … but it’s also TERRIBLE!!
 Whilst there’s no ‘right’ way to do social media, there’s a gazillion errors we can make and then get noticed for all the wrong reasons.
 Yikes.
-So, if you have a book, campaign, message, brand or something else you want to get out there, make sure you check out these great tips from Sarah.
-Enjoy!
-Everyone markets on… Read More »How To Use Social Media To Market Your Novel
+So, if you have a book, campaign, message, brand or something else you want to get out there, make sure you check out these great tips from Sarah.… Read More »How To Use Social Media To Market Your Novel

 Share this: